Nuggets beat Hawks behind Jokic’s career-high 47 points

+ATLANTA (AP) — Nikola Jokic wasn’t keeping track of his points as the night wore on.
+He just knew he was scoring a lot.

+“I never know that,” he said.
+“I just liked the flow of the game.
+I think I made a few shots and got to the line a little bit and I think the flow was really good for me.”

-ATLANTA (AP) — Nikola Jokic scored a career-high 47 points, Will Barton added a season-best 28 and the Denver Nuggets held off the Atlanta Hawks 123-115 on Monday night.
+Jokic scored a career-high 47 points, Will Barton added a season-best 28 and the Denver Nuggets held off the Atlanta Hawks 123-115 on Monday.

 The Nuggets, coming off a surprising loss at Washington two nights earlier, have won four of six to improve to 25-11, second-best in the Western Conference.
 Atlanta, worst in the NBA at 8-29, has dropped 11 of 13.